store2be/store2be.github.io/_posts/2019-01-30-year-of-the-dog.md

 ## Backend and infrastructure

-We started implementing an event log for our platform, for auditing, debugging and in the future decoupling tasks.
-It opens up a lot of perspectives and challenges for 2019.
+We started implementing an event log for our platform, for auditing, debugging and in the future for decoupling tasks.
+The primary feature at the moment is a timeline in our internal app, but it opens up a lot of perspectives and challenges for 2019.

 Another change we have been working at is the migration to Kubernetes.
 We